President & Commissioner

 The former Rensselaer Polytechnic Institute (RPI) defenseman served as the team’s alternate captain during his senior season and appeared on the Eastern College Athletic Conference (ECAC) Men’s All-Academic Team in his sophomore, junior and senior seasons.
 Curadi was also responsible for developing a relationship between RPI and the United Heroes League.

 Curadi formerly played in the USHL as a member of the Clark Cup Champion Dubuque Fighting Saints during the 2010-11 season when the defenseman served as alternate captain and registered 11 points (2-9-11) during the regular season.
 Curadi went on to play for the Adirondack Thunder (ECHL) during the 2015-16 season after his time at RPI.
 That season, he earned the Team Community Service Award after attending community outreach events including radiothons, ball hockey games and presentations about life as an NCAA athlete.

 Manager of Hockey Operations

-Wilson joined the USHL in July 2016 as the Manager of Hockey Operations.
-Wilson oversees roster transactions, official scoring reports, supports the department of Player Safety, enforces USA hockey rules and regulations, as well as help in the organization and planning of the USHL Development Series that includes developmental events, regional showcase events and USHL Draft.
+Morgan joined the USHL in October 2017.
+He will oversee roster transactions, official scoring reports, support the player safety initiatives, enforce USA Hockey rules and regulations, as well as help in the organization and planning of the league events.

 As manager of USA Hockey’s junior officiating development program, Scott Zelkin guides all aspects of the USHL’s officiating program, including assignment and evaluation as well as recruitment and retention.